bradbeck/chains-store/README.md

-# Chains Attestation Storage Example
+# Tekton Chains Attestation Storage Example

+An example of deploying and using Tekton Chains with Hashicorp Vault and MongoDB.

 ## Setup